wphicks/wphicks.github.io/_posts/2016-07-05-riverdottir.md

 In this slow revelation, *Riverdottir* highlights the complexity of aestheticized violence and misogyny.
-Viewers may find themselves attracted by its conventionally lovely surface, but whether they recoil from its underlying horror depends on how they (and the performer) direct their attention.
-In this way, the piece provides nuance to the conversation around aestheticized violence without excusing the inherent misogyny of the underlying topic.
+Viewers may find themselves attracted by its conventionally lovely surface, but whether they recoil from its underlying terror depends on how they (and the performer) direct their attention.
+In this way, the piece offers nuance in the conversation around aestheticized violence without mitigating its horror in the underlying myth.

 ## To View